-The regulations were enacted on September 1, 2021.
-These regulations establish a certification system for "critical information infrastructure" and impose various obligations on "critical information infrastructure operators" such as taking technical protection measures, etc., in accordance with the conformity requirements of relevant laws and national standards.
+The regulations, enacted on September 1, 2021, establish a certification system for "critical information infrastructure" (i.e., important network facilities and information systems, etc. of important industries and fields, such as public communication and information services, energy, transportation, water supply, finance, public service, electronic administration, defense science and technology, etc., and others that may seriously threaten national security, national economy, people's livelihood, and public interest in the case of any destruction, loss of function, or data leakage), as well as impose various obligations on "critical information infrastructure operators" such as taking technical protection measures, etc., in accordance with the mandatory requirements, etc. of relevant laws and national standards.